The Guide

 Bangkok IB Schools: Results vs Fees

 The scatter plot maps each school's highest annual fee against its most recent average IB score.
-Schools in the top-left are getting you the most IB points per dollar.
-Schools in the bottom-right are charging premium prices for middling results.
+Schools in the top-left deliver the most IB points per dollar.
+Schools in the bottom-right charge premium prices for middling results.

 SISB is the standout on value positioning.
 A 37.4 average at US$23,000 per year places it well above the trend line.
-If its results hold up across larger cohorts, it will be the obvious recommendation for families who want top results without top-tier fees.
+If results hold up across larger cohorts, it will be the obvious pick for families who want top results without top-tier fees.

 NIST earns its price tag.
-At US$31,000 per year, it is the most expensive IB school in Bangkok, but it also delivers the highest consistent scores on a large cohort.
-You get what you pay for.
+At US$31,000 per year, it is the most expensive IB school in Bangkok, and it also delivers the highest consistent scores on a large cohort.

 Ascot is the value play.
-At US$17,000 for the oldest year groups and a 33.7 average, it costs US$504 per IB point.
-That is roughly 40% less per point than NIST (US$838) or Bangkok Patana (US$800).
-The trade-off: Ascot's scores are lower, its cohort is smaller, and the campus experience is more modest.
-But for a family on a tighter budget who still wants the IB pathway, Ascot is the answer the data gives you.
+At US$17,000 for the oldest year groups and a 33.7 average, it costs US$504 per IB point, roughly 40% less per point than NIST (US$838) or Bangkok Patana (US$800).
+Ascot's scores are lower, its cohort is smaller, and the campus experience is more modest.
+For a family on a tighter budget who still wants the IB pathway, Ascot is the answer the data gives.

 ISB is an outlier in the other direction.
 At approximately US$34,000 per year for the oldest year groups and a 34-point average, it sits well below the trend line.
-ISB does publish detailed results - a 98% pass rate, 16% scoring 40+, and a ten-year track record averaging around 35 - so this is not a data problem.
-It is an excellent school by most measures, and its American-curriculum base with IB and AP overlays appeals to a different demographic.
-But on a pure results-per-dollar basis, it is the most expensive IB point in Bangkok.
+ISB publishes detailed results: a 98% pass rate, 16% scoring 40+, and a ten-year track record averaging around 35.
+Its American-curriculum base with IB and AP overlays appeals to a different demographic.
+On a pure results-per-dollar basis, it is the most expensive IB point in Bangkok.

 Bangkok IB Schools: Cost per IB Point